Explore map data

 - On the Contents toolbar, click Layers.

-- In the Layers pane, for the National Risk Index Census Tracts layer, click Hide layer.
+- In the Layers pane, next to National Risk Index Census Tracts, click the Visibility button.

 With the National Risk Index Census Tracts layer hidden, it will be easier to view the imagery layer you will now add.